bricee98/Valsci/README.md

 # Valsci

-**Validate scientific claims en masse.**
+**A self-hosted, bring-your-own-API-key automated literature review tool.**

 ## Overview

-Valsci is a powerful tool designed to validate scientific claims by leveraging a combination of literature search, paper analysis, and evidence scoring.
+Valsci is designed to validate scientific claims by leveraging a combination of literature search, paper analysis, and evidence scoring.
 It automates the process of evaluating claims against existing scientific literature, providing users with detailed reports and insights.

 ## Features